-However, don’t be fooled into thinking hitting the ball perfect on the golf range will make you a great golfer.
+However, don’t be fooled into thinking hitting the ball perfectly on the golf range will make you a great golfer.
 Range time is useful, but make sure you get out and play on a 9 hole short course when you can.

-On the course you’ll suddenly find the ball in 6-inch deep grass and a tree blocking your back swing – this will be the first time you realise golf is not just about making perfect swings on the range.
+On the course, you’ll suddenly find the ball in 6-inch deep grass and a tree blocking your backswing – this will be the first time you realise golf is not just about making perfect swings on the range.

 Getting onto a golf course also allows you to develop broader skills of planning where to hit your golf shots, how to aim and controlling the distance of your shots.
 We call these course management skills, they are a big part of helping you score well.

 Golf swing mechanics can seem very complicated when you dive into the theory, but the game doesn’t need to be this complex.
 Your aim is to: